“Where to stay in Rome?” is a question we’ve all asked ourselves before traveling to the Eternal City.

-What I loved about the place was that it was a real family home – with a matriarch who loved to cook and had three strapping sons.
-They’d all come round for dinner and I’d join them over pizza and pasta – it really was delicious and they never charged me a cent for any meal.
+What I loved about the place was that it was a proper family home – with a matriarch who loved to cook and had three strapping sons.
+They’d all come round for dinner and I’d join them over pizza and pasta – it was delicious and they never charged me a cent for any meal.

 Luckily, my host was friendly but able to give me space.

 The location to transport is also critical, but not how close you are geographical to sights, as the metro is quick.
 This makes this a prime spot for where to stay in Rome.